AndrewRadev/ember_tools.vim/README.md

 #### gf: Services

-If you have a service defined in, the file "app/services/cookie-settings.js", then you can jump to that file while hitting `gf` on the point of injection of the service:
+If you have a service defined in the file "app/services/cookie-settings.js", then you can jump to that file while hitting `gf` on the point of injection of the service:

 ``` javascript
 import Ember from 'ember';